We classify agricultural land based on ownership, size, and use (15-7-202, MCA).

 A parcel of land is classified as agricultural land if it is 160 acres or greater.

-To be classified as agricultural land, parcels under 160 acres must meet the following basic criteria:
+Land parcels under 160 acres must meet the following basic criteria to be classified as agricultural land:

 Summary of Agricultural Land Classification Eligibility Requirements (PDF, 114 KB)

-To qualify as agricultural land for the current tax year, submit an Agricultural Land Classification Application (Form AB-3) to your local field office by March 1.
+To qualify for agricultural land classification for the current tax year, submit an Agricultural Land Classification Application (Form AB-3) online or to your local field office by March 1.

 Property owners of a fruit orchard, vineyard, or Christmas tree farm, may apply for provisional agricultural land classification for five years to allow their agricultural product to reach salable maturity.
 (15-7-202, MCA)

-Agricultural land has five subclasses to determine the productive value for property tax purposes.
+Agricultural land has six subclasses to determine the productive value for property tax purposes.

 We value agricultural land by dividing the net income per acre by the capitalization rate.
 (15-7-201, MCA)